 These sarcophagi were designed to house the mummified remains of a specially chosen bull – the representation of the god Apis.
 Many of them are unmarked, but on some you can see hieroglyphs indicating when, and by whom, certain sarcophagi were interred here.
 They vary from an Egyptian rebel king fighting against the Persians in the mid-4th century BC to the famous Cleopatra herself at the very end of Ptolemaic rule over Egypt in the 30s BC.

 Not too far away from the complex’s entrance is a semicircle of Greek-looking statues that are often overlooked.
 Not much survives of them today, but they’re called the Philosopher’s Circle.
 Scholars have been able to identify a couple of these sculptures.
 The central, seated figure depicts the epic poet Homer.
 On one end of the semicircle, you have the lower half of a statue of Plato; on the other end, you have the remains of the Theban poet Pindar.

 It begs the question: what were these limestone statues of famous ancient Greek poets and philosophers doing here, at Saqqara?
 They have been tentatively dated to the reign of Ptolemy I in the late 4th century BC.
 Could they have been marking the entranceway to a room?
 Perhaps, to the initial burial location of Alexander the Great, when Ptolemy brought his body to Memphis in 321 BC?

-Saqqara is a massive historic site and, for those short on time the best places to see are in the north, including the Serapeum, Djoser’s funerary complex and, in between these two, the Mastaba of Akhti-Hotep and Ptah-Hotep, the son and grandson of official Ptah-Hotep.
+As a massive historic site, it can take hours to see everything at Saqqara.
+For those short on time, the best places to see are in the north, which contains the Serapeum, Djoser’s funerary complex, and the Mastaba of Akhti-Hotep and Ptah-Hotep.